Daemon

 The Host Context JSON input lets you pass structured data to the agent alongside the message.
 The agent receives this as additional context it can draw on when forming its response.

-Any valid JSON object is accepted.
-For example, passing record data so the agent can reason about a specific Salesforce record:
+Any valid JSON string is accepted.
+For example, you could pass record data so the agent can reason about a specific Salesforce record:

 {